E-commerce

 March 25, 2025

-A feedback loop is the discipline that connects what your customers say to what you actually change in your offer, your website, or your service.
+A feedback loop (feedback loop) is the discipline that connects what your customers say with what you actually change in your offer, your site, or your service.
 Without a loop, collection becomes a showcase: you hear opinions, but you do not systematically turn those signals into measurable iterations.
-This guide presents a four-step cycle tailored to e-commerce, drawing on solid references: iterative design as described by the Nielsen Norman Group, and voice-of-customer best practices according to Shopify.
-You will find tables, guardrails, and links to our articles on collection and feedback analysis.
+This guide presents a four-step cycle tailored to e-commerce, drawing on solid references: iterative design as described by the Nielsen Norman Group, and customer voice best practices according to Shopify.
+You will find tables, safeguards, and links to our articles on collection and feedback analysis.

 Summary